- Treats painful migraines

 - You have high blood pressure

-You should also inform your doctor if you fall under any of these categories:
+You should also inform your doctor if:

 - You are a woman who has been through the menopause